Abanoub15/prolog-Selected/README.md

 # prolog-Selected
-Expert system is "building maintenance" or "flowers" :D
+Expert system is "name of flowers" :D ask the system and you will know name the flower that you saw